-Eurostars is dedicated explicitly to supporting R&D-performing SMEs with their innovative R&D projects financially and seeks radical commercialization.
+Eurostars is explicitly dedicated to financially supporting R&D-performing SMEs seeking radical commercialization through their innovative R&D projects.

 Eurostars is a joint program co-financed by national budgets of 36 Eurostars countries and by the EU through Horizon 2020 and prioritizes SMEs.

-Eurostars has a total public budget of €1.14 billion in the period 2014-2020 and seeks to strengthen European competitiveness in the global market by creating new jobs and grow high-tech SMEs.
+Eurostars has a total public budget of €1.14 billion for the period 2014-2020 and seeks to strengthen European competitiveness in the global market by creating new jobs and grow high-tech SMEs.

 Main Criteria for Eligibility